Fazlullah Nouri

-Sheikh Fazlollah bin Abbas Mazindarani (24 December 1843 - 31 July 1909), also known as Fazlollah Noori, was a major figure in Iranian Constitutional Revolution (1905-1911) as a Twelver Shia Muslim scholar and politically connected mullah of the court of Iran's Shah.
-Originally a supporter of the constitution, he turned against it after the supporting constitution shah died and was replaced by one opposing the constitution.
-He was hanged as a traitor in 1909 by a court of the constitutionalist government for "sowing corruption and sedition on earth".
+Sheikh Fazlollah bin Abbas Mazindarani (24 December 1843 - 31 July 1909), also known as Fazlollah Nouri, was a prominent Twelver Shia cleric and influential political figure during the Persian Constitutional Revolution (1905–1911).
+Initially a supporter of constitutionalism, he later turned against the movement following a shift in royal leadership from a pro-constitutional to an anti-constitutional Shah.
+Nouri ultimately aligned himself with the monarchy's opposition to constitutional reforms and was executed by the constitutionalist government in 1909, having been convicted of "sowing corruption and sedition on earth."